 Includes Complimentary CEs

 In this webinar we will discuss the motor symptoms of Parkinson’s.
 We will highlight the impact of medication and medication timing and its importance for symptom management.
-We will discuss how motor symptoms interfere with daily functioning and offer strategies for minimizing difficulties.
-We will provide tips for combining medication, activity and exercise to achieve the best results and briefly review when referral for DBS or Duopa is appropriate.
+We will discuss how the motor symptoms interfere with daily functioning and we will offer strategies for minimizing difficulties.
+We will discuss tips for combining medication, activity and exercise to achieve the best results and we will briefly review when referral for DBS or Duopa is appropriate.

 Participants of this webinar will be able to:

-- Learn the importance of medication timing and the potential impact on symptoms; and,
+- Learn the importance of medication timing and the potential impact on symptoms.

 - Learn the role of activity and exercise in managing symptoms and in improving quality of life.

 |Lisa Warren is an occupational therapist and rehabilitation manager at the Norman Fixel Institute for Neurological Diseases, in Gainesville, Florida.
 She has participated on expert panels at the World Parkinson's Congress, co-authored posters presented at neurology conferences, provided Parkinson's treatment lectures at the local and international level, and has been a contributing author in research on Parkinson's care.|